Logo Futurismo

 Álvaro Palácios | One of the exact moments that Mr. Liable (the most sighted resident sperm whale male in the Azores) shows his tale before diving into the Atlantico's deepest waters.
 The best time to go Whale Watching in Azores and see Sperm Whales is the Summer season.

-Álvaro RP | One of the exact moments that Mr. Liable (the most sighted resident sperm whale male in the Azores) shows his tale before diving into the Atlantico’s deepest waters.
+Álvaro RP | One of the exact moments that Mr. Liable (the most sighted resident sperm whale male in the Azores) shows his tail before diving into the Atlantic’s deepest waters.

-• Beaked whales
+• Beaked Whales

-• Orcas (also known as killer whales)
+• Orcas (also known as Killer Whales)

-• And False Killer Whales
+• False Killer Whales

 Futurismo Azores Adventures | Top 10 most sighted cetacean species in the Azores 3